judavi/hackerrank/README.md

 # hackerrank
-My Solutions for hacker rank
+Solutions for hacker rank on C#